ABOUT US

 FABIAN'S STORY

-My grandmother died when I was 7.
-I grew up in a very poor local family.
+My grandmother died in my early teenage.
 Some of the older children left for early marriages and some got lost in the streets.
 At age 14 I decided to try and gather some of the younger children and engage them in farming our ancestral land.
 This enabled some of us to pay for school tuition in the local public school but not all attended.

 VIVIENNE'S STORY